davidcolton/mlzoomcamp-midterm-project/README.md

     - numpy [required: >=1.18.5,<1.26.0, installed: 1.23.4]
 ```

+Note: If the Folium maps are not displayed you need to trust the notebook:

+1. Open a terminal
+2. Navigate to the project folder
+3. Type:
+   1. `jupyter trust 01_eda.ipynb`

 # Export Training Logic to Script

 XGBoost was chose as the best model.
 The Python in the XGBoost notebook was export and cleaned up.